unclecode/hermes/README.md

 Benchmark Report for my_video.mp4
 ====================================
 Video duration: 393.206689 seconds
-MLX Whisper (distil-whisper-large-v3): 11 seconds
 Groq (distil-whisper-large-v3-en): 1 seconds
 Groq (whisper-large-v3): 2 seconds
+MLX Whisper (distil-whisper-large-v3): 11 seconds
 OpenAI Whisper (whisper-1): 21 seconds
 ```

-Run this benchmark on your own videos to see the impressive speed of Groq's distil-whisper model in action!
+Run this benchmark on your own videos or YouTube links to see the impressive speed of Groq's distil-whisper model in action!

 ## 🌟 Why Hermes?

 - **Speed**: Groq's distil-whisper model transcribes 393 seconds of audio in just 1 second!
 - **Flexibility**: Choose the provider that best suits your needs
+- **YouTube Support**: Easily transcribe YouTube videos without downloading them manually
 - **Local Option**: Use MLX Whisper for fast, local transcription on Mac or MPS systems
 - **Cloud Power**: Leverage Groq's LPU for the fastest cloud-based transcription